jordiagv/project1_datascientist_nanodegree/README.md

     return mean_df
 ```
-Open the csv file with the average of each sentiment per listing and merge this data with all the listings data and the ocupation percentage categoric
+Open the csv file with the average of each sentiment per property and merge this data with all the property data and the ocupation percentage categoric
 ```
 # Open the csv file obtained with the function sentiment_comments_todf
 boston_sentiment_comments = pd.read_csv("mean_sentiment_comments.csv")